 Saving Seeds without Fermentation

 Some swear by this relatively new method of seed saving.
 The main ingredients are trisodium phosphate (TSP) and bleach.
 Follow the fermentation method up to step 2; you will have the labeled cups of tomato pulp and seeds.
 Add a 10 percent TSP/water solution to the seeds and pulp until the cup is approximately three-quarters full.
 Let the seeds soak in the TSP solution for 15 minutes, which will dissolve the gel and remove any pathogens.
 Pour off the top material and sieve and rinse the seeds, then return them to the cup.
 Add a 10 percent bleach solution to the seeds until the cup is about one-quarter full, and soak them for one to two minutes.
-Sieve once more, and use hot (120 degree F) water for the rinse.
+Sieve once more, and use hot (120 degrees F) water for the rinse.
 You are then ready to scrape the seeds onto the plates for final drying.

 The main enemy of tomato seed is moisture.
 Any seed storage option should take this into consideration.
 The other interesting thing I’ve learned about tomato seed is its surprising longevity, which is not something you would know if you read many commercial seed catalogs, whose success is based on bringing people back to purchase seeds each year.
 Over the years, I’ve stored my tomato seed in screw-top glass or snap-top plastic vials, where it has experienced all sorts of temperature changes as we moved about.
 Even given that rough treatment, I’ve found that my saved tomato seed germinated very well even at 12 years old, and occasionally up to 14 years.